 S.R.
 Schill & Associates provides a range of wealth advisory services to more than 500 clients on a fee-only basis.
 The firm’s clients are mainly non-high-net-worth and high-net-worth individuals, but advisors also serve pension and profit-sharing plans, charitable organizations and corporations.
 S.R.
 Schill has millions in AUM.

-The firm has a small staff of advisors, whose qualifications include the chartered financial analyst (CFA), certified financial planner (CFP) and financial paraplanner qualified professional (FPQP) designations.
+The firm has a small staff of advisors, whose qualifications include the certified financial planner (CFP) and financial paraplanner qualified professional (FPQP) designations.

 S.R.
 Schill doesn’t have a set account minimum, and it charges clients asset-based and fixed fees.

 S.R.
 Schill has provided portfolio management, financial planning and pension consulting services since 1987.
 The family-run firm also offers retirement planning, education planning, insurance needs analysis, tax planning, estate planning, cash flow planning and business succession planning.

 S.R.
 Schill says it employs a long-term approach to portfolio management, and the firm utilizes low-cost ETFs to reduce client expenses and increase returns.
 Advisors also use fundamental, cyclical, charting and technical analysis to evaluate securities.

 The firm also explains on its website that it diversifies client portfolios across nine sectors of the economy.
 S.R.
 Schill also allocates assets among U.S. stocks, international stocks, bonds and natural resources.

 The Fauser Group is a fee-only firm that manages millions in client assets.
 New clients must meet a minimum account size requirement of $500,000, and the firm charges asset-based fees, hourly fees and fixed fees as part of its compensation arrangements.